CSESoc-CompClub/constitution/CONSTITUTION.rst

 The Executive Generally
 -----------------------

 #.
-The Executive of the club shall be elected from the full members at the Annual General Meeting and shall consist of:
+The Executive of the Club shall be elected from the full members at the Annual General Meeting and shall consist of:

    #.
 One (1) Co-President (Externals);
    #.
 One (1) Co-President (Internals);